-In one potential example of a duplicated gene copy playing a role in recent sorghum evolution, we found that a putative iron transporter unique to this species was highly correlated with differences in compositional traits, including stalk sugar production.
+In one potential example of a structural variant playing a key role in recent sorghum evolution, we found that a duplicated copy of a putative iron transporter unique to this species was highly correlated with differences in compositional traits, including stalk sugar production.
 You can read more about this study and our discovery of this gene in our 2021 G3 paper here.
 We are currently interested in questions related to how this new gene copy functions and how mutations impact downstream expression and phenotypes:

 Many crop species have been suspected of having been domesticated more than once, but distinguishing between multiple origins versus a single origin followed by local adaptation and introgression is often difficult.
 We are using genome-wide SNP data and demographic modeling approaches to test the hypothesis of a second domestication even in western Africa, in order to better understand the origins of sorghum and the history of agriculture: